scottengle/ps_a2gs/README.md

     * Register the guard service provider
       * Must be registered in a Module (not a component)
     * Add the guard to the desired route

+* Module Structure
+  * Every application must have a root application Module
+    * `AppModule` by convention
+  * Every application must have a root application component
+    * `AppComponent` by convention
+    * `AppModule` will bootstrap `AppComponent`
+  * Define separate Angular modules for each feature
+    * Enforces separation of concerns
+    * Helps keep `AppModule` from getting too large
+  * Create shared modules (`SharedModule`) for components, directives and pipes you want to share
+    * Primarily use the `exports` and `declarations` array
+  * Create core modules (`CoreModule`) for services you want to ensure are loaded on application start
+    * Ensure that core modules are imported only once in `AppModule`
+    * Primarily have `providers`, none of which are exported
+  * Create routing modules for routes
+  * Decorate modules with `NgModule` metadata
+    * Includes:
+      * Bootstrap array
+        * Startup components
+      * Declarations array
+        * Components, directives and pipes that belong to the module
+      * Exports array
+        * Components, directives and pipes that an importing module can use
+      * Imports array
+        * Components, directives and pipes used by the module
+      * Providers array
+        * Service providers
+        * Angular registers each provider with Angular's root application injector

 # Modules